MSLNZ/msl-package-manager/docs/cli_usage.rst

    msl install loadlib

-Install a package from a specific GitHub branch (by default the **master** branch is used if the package is not available on PyPI)
+Install a package from a specific GitHub branch (by default the **main** branch is used if the package is not available on PyPI)

 .. code-block:: console